SunYubo23/ANE/README.md

-# Adaptive Matrix Factorization for Graph Representation Learning
+# Adaptive Matrix Factorization for Node Embedding on Large Graphs

 ## Description
 We implement ARL method and several downstream tasks in Python and Julia.